Koderma district

+History

 Koderma district was created on 10 April 1994, after being carved out of the original Hazaribagh district.
 It is currently a part of the Red Corridor.

 Geography

 Koderma is bordered by Nawada district of Bihar on the north, the Gaya district of Bihar on the west, the Giridih district of Jharkhand on the east, and the Hazaribagh district of Jharkhand on the south.

 Koderma is surrounded by forests.
 The main rivers of the district are Barakar, Barsoi and Sakri.
 Dhawajadhari Pahar is a hill dedicated to lord Shiva, where at Mahashivratri many devotees assemble to worship the god.
 Chanchal dham (hill) which is located 12 km from Nawadih railway station and 30 km from Koderma junction railway station, is dedicated to Maa Chanchalni.
 Many devotees gather here for the festivals of durga pooja, ramnavmi, akhari pooja, etc to worship Chanchalni Maa to fulfill their desires.